code-n-beer/juicy-red-tracker/readme.md

 - `cd pomofront`
 - lein figwheel
 - browse to http://localhost:3449/
 - for registering to work, the back-end must be set up.
-Other site functionality should work already.

 Optional fields marked as OPTIONAL.